atlassian-labs/data-center-terraform/docs/docs/troubleshooting/TROUBLESHOOTING.md

     confluence-0_describe.log
     ```

     Odds are that logs may shed some light on why the pod isn't ready.
-Describe file will contain K8S events that may also help understand why the pod isn't in a Running state.
+The `product_describe.log` file will contain K8S events that may also help understand why the pod isn't in a `Running` state.

-    It's also a good idea to get logs not sent to stdout/err:
+    It's also a good idea to get logs that are not sent to stdout/err:

     ```
     kubectl exec confluence-0 -n atlassian -i -t -- cat /var/atlassian/application-data/confluence/logs/atlassian-confluence.log
     ```

-    Typically, if the pod is running but not marked as ready, it's the application itself that failed to start, i.e. it isn't an infrastructure issue.
+    Typically, if the pod is `Running` but not marked as `Ready`, it's the application that failed to start, i.e. it isn't an infrastructure issue.

 ??? tip "How to fix 'exec plugin is configured to use API version' error?"